- Starts at: 09:30h

 - Organiser: T.M.C.
 Asser Instituut

 The Asser Institute will hold its second Doing Business Right Winter Academy from 28 January to 1 February 2019.
 The academy is an educational programme dedicated to the growing field of business and human rights.

 After the adoption of the UN Guiding Principles on Business and Human Rights in 2011, a flurry of initiatives by international organisations, national governments, corporations and civil society organisations have seen the light.
 New national laws are being adopted, new corporate codes are being drafted, and a new international treaty is being negotiated to define and regulate the responsibilities of businesses for human rights.
-Our Winter Academy will equip a new generation of lawyers with the necessary theoretical and practical skills to navigate and actively engage with these transformations, be it as a lawyer, NGO activist, corporate adviser, government official or researcher.
+Our Winter Academy will equip a new generation of professionals with the necessary theoretical and practical skills to navigate and actively engage with these transformations, be it as a lawyer, NGO activist, corporate adviser, government official or researcher.

 A hands-on comprehensive programme